2014 Ana Ivanovic tennis season: Australian Open

 Coming to Australian Open with first title since 2011, Ivanovic looked as she brought good momentum from the first moment on.
 She was seeded 14th and was set in line for a clash with world No. 1 Serena Williams in fourth round, tough some though opponents were standing between that match.
 Against not high-ranked opponent Kiki Bertens at 93, but future Slam semifinalist, Ivanovic had though battle before eventually winning, as she broke in both sets when returning at 5–4.
-Next opponent was German Annika Beck, and despite of her much better rank placement than Bertens, Ivanovic lost just three games and it could be even easier as she was serving at 6–1, 5–0 but lost next two games.
+Next opponent was German Annika Beck, and despite her much better rank placement than Bertens, Ivanovic lost just three games and it could be even easier as she was serving at 6–1, 5–0 but lost next two games.

 In third round she played against 17th seed Samantha Stosur, who doesn't have much success at her home soil, but is always dangerous opponent as a former US Open champion.
 Stosur was even positive in their matches at 4–3.
 Ivanovic started badly, but from 3–5 and set point for Stosur, when line judges called double fault and Ivanovic had successful challenge, she continued a lot better, and despite losing eventually that set in a tiebreak, she lost just six games in next two sets.

 She then set expected clash with Serena, who was on a roll with 25 match winning streak dating from August 2014.
 Ivanovic started better, breaking in fifth game of a match, but lost next service game at love.
 A few games later, and Ivanovic's sudden larger amount of unforced errors gifted Serena first set.
 But as the match continued, she became more and more confident in her service games and also put more pressure on Serena's, and soon she repeated first set, when breaking in fifth game.
 But this time she saved it in next game, then had a chance for one more break for 5–2, but however broke at even better moment for 6–3 in second set, because she then served first in decider.
 At 1–0 for Ivanovic in third set, she broke one more time at love, winning all four points with stunning returns.
 Players held their service games to the end of the match, which meant that Ivanovic eventually won, 4–6, 6–3, 6–3.
 It was the biggest surprise of the tournament, especially because of Serena's 4–0 record against Ivanovic before the match, and of course because of her great form, which allowed her opponents to beat her just 4 times in 2013.